laiadriantao/laiadriantao/README.md

 - 👋 Greetings, my name is Adrian-Tao Lai
 - 👀 I’m interested in Computers, Geography and Physics.
 - 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on any open-source project I can
+- 💞️ I’m looking to collaborate on any open-source project
 - 📫 How to reach me:

 <!---